slashben/hadassah-picoctf-2023-writeups/writeups/cryptography/basic-mod1/README.md

 # basic-mod1

-This is the write-up for the challenge "GET aHEAD" challenge in PicoCTF
+This is the write-up for the challenge "basic-mod1" challenge in PicoCTF

 # The challenge